libnifalcon/libnifalcon/README.txt

 ---

 - As of ftd2xx 0.1.4 for OS X, ftd2xx seems to have gotten decent stability on OS X. libnifalcon developers prefer libftdi for the time being.
+- As of libusb 1.0 dev commit 5fd0e8478240fece646a58a3c6114001a73be99f, libusb 1.0 seems to mostly work with OS X. Firmware loading is very flakey, however.